Schaeffler on the capital markets

 Schaeffler AG’s share capital consists of a total of 666 million shares, including 500 million common shares held by IHO Verwaltungs GmbH that are not listed on the stock exchange.
-166 million common non-voting bearer shares have been widely held since April 05, 2016.
-Thus, the free float amounts to approx. 24.9% of Schaeffler AG’s total common and common non-voting share capital.
+166 million common non-voting bearer shares are widely held.
+Thus, the free float amounts to approximately 24.9% of Schaeffler AG’s total common and common non-voting share capital.

 Schaeffler AG intends to continue to pay a dividend of 30 to 40% of consolidated net income before special items to its shareholders.
 Both common and common non-voting shares carry dividend rights.
 Common non-voting shares carry a preferential right to profits consisting of a preferred dividend of EUR 0.01 per share.

-The Board of Managing Directors and the Supervisory Board will propose a dividend for 2017 of EUR 0.54 per common share and EUR 0.55 per common non-voting share to the annual general meeting.
-This represents a dividend of 35.4% of net income attributable to shareholders before special items.
+For the year 2018, the Board of Managing Directors and the Supervisory Board will propose a dividend of EUR 0.54 per common share and EUR 0.55 per common non-voting share to the annual general meeting.
+This represents a dividend payout ratio of 40.1% of net income attributable to shareholders before special items.

 Performance of Schaeffler shares